 This program is no longer accepting applications.

 This program will provide the technology and resources needed to skilled nursing facilities to ensure Arizona families can stay connected with loved ones living in care facilities, while we protect at-risk populations from COVID-19.

 Supporting Local Communities

-The Governor’s Office established the AZCares Fund to provide immediate relief for COVID-19 response efforts in local communities across the state - maximizing flexibility and minimizing red tape, so municipalities can determine how best to use the funds to meet their needs.View Full List of Allocations Submit Allocation Request
+The Governor’s Office established the AZCares Fund to provide immediate relief for COVID-19 response efforts in local communities across the state - maximizing flexibility and minimizing red tape.
+Learn more about distributions using the tool below.

 STEP 1: Register for FEMA’s Public Assistance Grant Program

 In response to the Federal Emergency declaration, the Federal Emergency Management Agency (FEMA) initiated their public Assistance program, allowing state and local governments to apply for reimbursement of COVID-19 related emergency response and protective measures, incurred beginning January 20, 2020.
 Public assistance is a reimbursement program intended to assist jurisdictions in recouping disaster-related costs.

 Applicants should work with the Arizona Department of Emergency and Military Affairs (DEMA) to complete an application for FEMA public assistance.
 All applicants must register with FEMA to receive reimbursement from the Public Assistance Program.
 Use the button below to view the dashboard and verify that your organization is registered.

 STEP 2: Sign up to access all COVID-19 related grants and funding opportunities